cl91/NeptuneOS/docs/Developer-Guide.md

 `CcFlushCache` sends the server a message to flush the relevant cache buffers and waits for the server to reply.
-Therefore for performance reasons, `CcFlushCache` should only be called as a response to the `IRP_MJ_FLUSH_BUFFERS` IRP.
-Driver authors should remove the calls to `CcFlushCache` and only call the function as the last step before completing the `IRP_MJ_FLUSH_BUFFERS` IRP.
+Therefore for performance reasons, `CcFlushCache` should only be called as a response to the `IRP_MJ_FLUSH_BUFFERS` IRP and during a volume dismount sequence.
+Driver authors should remove the calls to `CcFlushCache` and only call the function as the last step before completing the `IRP_MJ_FLUSH_BUFFERS` IRP and the dismount FSCTLs.